 Language and content courses are demanding.
-Students should expect to be in the classroom or on a required visit Monday through Thursday, from one and a half to six hours per day.
+Students should expect to be in the classroom or on a required visit Monday through Thursday from two to five hours per day.
 See below for information on UC Paris's fall semester attendance policy.